ANALYSIS-Intrigue, uncertainty in Thailand after opposition's election win

 SENSITIVE AGENDA

-But analysts say all three of these parties are unlikely to join a coalition led by Move Forward because of a contentious campaign promise to amend strict laws against criticising the king.
+But analysts say all three of these parties are unlikely to join a coalition led by Move Forward because of a contentious campaign promise to amend strict laws against criticising King Maha Vajiralongkorn.

 Pheu Thai has been far more measured in its messaging on the monarchy - and that could leave it with more options.